 Definition of Defined Contribution Plan

-A defined Contribution Plan is one of the most common and popular methods of pension arrangement between employer and employee.
-It is a type of retirement plan under which the employer contributes a fixed amount of sum of money which is based on certain factors related to the employee compensation, years in service, and so on and an equal amount is contributed by the employee as well in the employee retirement account which is usually managed by an Independent entity.
-Any fluctuation in gains or losses arising out of Investment in such an account is the sole responsibility of the employee and the whole investment risk is also taken care of by employees.
+A defined Contribution Plan is one of the most common and popular methods of pension arrangement between Employer and employee.
+It is a type of retirement plan under which the Employer contributes a fixed amount of sum of money which is based on certain factors related to the employee compensation, years in service, and so on, and an equal amount is contributed by the employee as well in the employee retirement account which is usually managed by an Independent entity.
+Any fluctuation in gains or losses arising out of Investment in such an account is the employee’s sole responsibility, and employees take the entire investment risk.

-Under a Defined Contribution Plan, the employer and employee contribute an equal specified amount which is usually a certain percentage of the employee’s Base Salary to an Independent Retirement Fund Account every month.
-Investment decisions related to such funds are taken by Fund managers as per the choice undertaken by employees.
+Under a Defined Contribution Plan, the Employer and employee contribute an equal specified amount, usually a certain percentage of the employee’s Base Salary, to an Independent Retirement Fund Account every month.
+Fund managers make investment decisions related to such funds as per the choice undertaken by employees.
 Regardless of the returns generated by such Funds, the Employer doesn’t have to make good any loss suffered by an employee on account of such Investment returns.

 How Does It Work?

-Under a typical defined contribution plan, the final returns are uncertain and depend upon the contribution and asset returns which fluctuate based on market performance.
+Under a typically defined contribution plan, the final returns are uncertain and depend upon the contribution and asset returns which fluctuate based on market performance.

-Let’s understand this with a simple example where an employee is contributing a fixed sum of $1000 per year and an equal amount of $1000 is contributed by the employer as well.
-This amount will get invested every year in a retirement fund and actual returns will depend upon the asset class in which these funds are invested year on year.
+Let’s understand this with a simple example where an employee is contributing a fixed sum of $1000 per year, and an equal amount of $1000 is also contributed by the Employer.
+This amount will get invested every year in a retirement fund, and actual returns will depend upon the asset class in which these funds are invested year on year.

 Thus defined contribution plan works based on the contribution and return on assets in which funds are invested.